CartaStudio/CartaDAO/SoulBoundController/README.md

 SoulBound NFTs can also be delegated, allowing their owners to keep them in a secure wallet while delegating the right to claim earnings to another individual.
 This separation of ownership and earnings claims increases security.
 Delegation can be adjusted by the NFT owner at any time.

-As a tertiary function, the SoulBoundController serves as holder for raffled NFTs of other internal projects whose earning rights have been delegated to the winners.
+As a tertiary function, the SoulBoundController serves as holder for raffled NFTs of other internal initiatives whose earning rights have been delegated to the winners.

 > #### Good to Know
 > SoulBound collectibles serve as a ticket to valuable giveaways and more.
 > ***
 > To participate, [join our discord](https://discord.com/invite/cBfnKgDkGb) community, [register your username](https://cartadao.io/soulbound) and take part in our regular giveaways.

 ## Executable Code